jacobproffer/static-shell/README.md

 # How to Use

-Simply clone the git repository or download the zip file and then run **npm install** in the project root directory to install the required dependencies for Gulp.
+Clone the git repository or download the zip file and then run **npm install** in the project root directory to install the required dependencies for Gulp.

 ## Clone Project